Audimation Services has been acquired by CaseWare International Learn More.

 When it comes to external audits, “we don’t like to give third parties too much notice, but enough to be respectful,” Ibrahim said.
 Usually, third parties receive about two-months of notice prior to an audit taking place, with a couple of options for dates.
-“We perform audit with legal counsel leading the audit,” she said.
+“We perform an audit with legal counsel leading the audit,” she said.

 With regard to external audits, Baker Hughes reaches out to the business partner who has a license with that agent or sales representative.
-“We go through that business partner, because they’ve already established a relationship and have rapport with that agent,” Ibrahim explained.
+“We go through that business partner, because they’ve already established a relationship and have a rapport with that agent,” Ibrahim explained.
 They also are familiar with cultural norms and can guide you on the appropriate ways to inform them about the audit, she said.